philc/book-notes/lifestyle/the psychology of money - morgan housel.md

   positive expected value in a probabilistic scenario.
 * So we should neither blindly admire and replicate the actions of others, nor avoid the actions of others because we assume their failures were due to poor decisions.
-* "Bill Gates once said, 'Success is a lousy teacher.
-It seduces smart people into thinking they can't lose.'"
+* "Success is a lousy teacher.
+It seduces smart people into thinking they can't lose." - Bill Gates

 ## Never enough (chap 3)